Respondus Online Proctoring Tools

 - Prevents students from accessing other applications while using the LockDown browser, such as class notes, the internet, email, instant messaging (access to specific resources can be delegated by the instructor).

 - Is integrated with the Brightspace Quizzes feature.
-(Note: Can ONLY be used with Brightspace; Google Classroom or Synapse are not integrated)
+(Note: Can ONLY be used with Brightspace; Google Classroom is not integrated)

 - Requires students to install the browser on their own devices.
-Can be used on Windows, Mac and iPad devices.
-(Note: Not available for Chromebooks, Android phones, or iPhones)
+Can be used on Windows, Mac, Chromebook, and iPad devices.
+(Note: Not available for Android phones, or iPhones)

 - Records the student while taking the online exam.